 In this work, we introduced exactly solvable models of hybrid fracton phases, which consists of excitations with both mobile and immobile excitations.
-As phases of matter, they are distinct from a stack of a fracton phase with a liquid topological ordered phase because of its unusual fusion and braiding properties.
+As phases of matter, they are distinct from a tensor product of a fracton phase with a liquid topological ordered phase because of its unusual fusion and braiding properties.
 Our work raises a challenge to classify gapped quantum phases in terms of liquids and non-liquids.

-Although in this paper, we focused on abelian hybrid models, an exactly solvable model can in fact be constructed for an arbitrary finite gauge group, which will be presented in upcoming work \cite{TJV2}.
+Although in this paper, we focused on Abelian hybrid models, an exactly solvable model can in fact be constructed for an arbitrary finite gauge group, which is presented in follow-up work \cite{TJV2}.

-In the following, we present some interesting directions for further studies of abelian hybrid fracton models.
+In the following, we present some interesting directions for further studies of Abelian hybrid fracton models.

 {\bf \emph{Twisted hybrid fracton models}:} In this paper, our hybrid fracton models are obtained by starting with a product state and gauging the $(G,N)$ symmetry.
 If we instead start with a Subsystem Symmetry Protected Topological (SSPT) state protected by $G$ subsystem symmetry\cite{Devakuletal2018,ShirleySlagleChen20,DevakulShirleyWang2019}, and break the symmetry explicitly to $(G,N)$ it should be possible to obtain more exotic twisted hybrid models after gauging.
 One might also be interested in finding phases protected directly by the $(G,N)$ symmetries.
 This can be broadly searched by studying consistency conditions of the symmetry defects \cite{TantivasadakarnVijay2019}.